MarilynFranklin/Colleague/doc/user_stories.md

     I want to view the number of projects in a given time frame

 4. As a freelancer
-    In order to keep track of active projects
+    In order to visualize weekly shedule
-    I want to mark projects as complete
+    I want to see all projects due in a calendar week view

 5. As a freelancer
     In order to feel accomplished